Why do Mexicans always cross the border in twos?

 Because everyone from Mexico that can run, jump, and swim is already over the border.

-What's the difference between a Mexican and a frog, one jumps in ponds the other leaps over the border. :)
+One jumps in ponds, the other leaps over the border. :)

-What's a mexican's least favorite lesson in art?
+What's a Mexican's least favorite lesson in art?
 Drawing border lines.

-What do you call a Mexican's prison
+What do you call a Mexican's prison?

-The border
+The border.

 A rooster ran across the border from the USA to Canada and laid an egg.
 Which country does that egg belong to?